teremterem/MiniAgents/README.md

 @miniagent
 async def assistant_agent(ctx: InteractionContext) -> None:
-    # turn a sequence of message promises into a single message promise (if there had been multiple messages in the
+    # Turn a sequence of message promises into a single message promise (if
-    # sequence they would have had been separated by double newlines - this is how `as_single_promise()` by default)
+    # there had been multiple messages in the sequence they would have had
+    # been separated by double newlines - this is how `as_single_promise()`
+    # by default).
     aggregated_message = await ctx.message_promises.as_single_promise()
     ctx.reply(f'You said "{aggregated_message}"')